niraj-desai-2909/burr/docs/concepts/state.rst

 .. note::

-    Burr's ``State`` API enables actions to talk to each other, and enables you to persist data.
+    Apache Burr's ``State`` API enables actions to talk to each other, and enables you to persist data.
-    Burr has a ``State`` API that allows you to manipulate state in a functional way.
+    Apach Burr has a ``State`` API that allows you to manipulate state in a functional way.

 The :py:class:`State <burr.core.state.State>` class provides the ability to manipulate state for a given action.
 It is entirely immutable, meaning that you can only create new states from old ones, not modify them in place.